teresakaylor/ava-lock-archive/README.md

 ---

 #### *Deadly Sins:*
 This series marked a major milestone in my growth as a writer.
 However, halfway through, the series faced an unexpected hurdle: Amazon abruptly killed the release of **Book 5: *Lust***.
 To this day, the reason remains a mystery—no explanation, no remedy, and even Amazon staff couldn't clarify the issue.
 The entire pre-order page vanished, completely disrupting the middle of the series.
 The good news?
-All those unpublished works are now safe here in the archive.
-You can read them all for free!
+It's now safe here in the archive.
+You can read it for free!

 * *Demons Also Dream - Summoned (Book 1):*
     * [Free Download](novels/deadly-sins/demons-also-dream-summoned.epub)